Learn of Christ

 · · ·

 If the power Jesus promised had come that very day, if Pentecost had arrived on the heels of the ascension, the disciples might have attributed it to their excitement, their certainty, their emotional fervor.
 Instead, they wait.
 They are told to wait.
-The waiting teaches them that the power is not theirs.
+The waiting teaches them that the power belongs to God.
 It comes from outside them, from above them, from the Father through the Spirit.
 When the power finally does come - when the sound like a rushing mighty wind fills the house, when the flames of fire sit on each head, when they speak in languages they never learned - they will know beyond any doubt: this is God.
-This is His doing.
-This is not us.

 Thought this guide would help someone?